timmaycastags/ZeniqPunks-Knowledge-Base/README.md

 ## Zeniq CryptoPunks
 *New Chain, Same Punk*

 [Zeniq](https://www.zeniq.com) is a proprietary blockchain.
-The source code is not open.
-The chain is being developed by a corporation.
 Not only is the chain source code closed, the hardware to run a [node](https://safir.com/ref/sngj217quy) is also closed.
-The only way to get a node is to purchase it from the corp.
+The only way to get a node is to purchase it from the corporation.
 The chain has plans to tokenize assets and make crypto easier via their proprietary hardware and software.
 But to reach other blockchains, they need a bridge.
 And that bridge is an EVM clone called [ZEN-20](https://chainlist.org/?search=zeniq).

 And quite frankly, that is where they fucked up.
+Anyone with a network connection and EVM tooling can play on the chain.
+And thats exactly what we plan to do.

 <img src="https://arweave.net/y0eXz8x0rgssFM80M1JYXQHbQMHtafYNsPkoFztNDWE/2585.png" width="320" height="320"><img src="https://ipfs.io/ipfs/QmTRcRXo6cXByjHYHTVxGpag6vpocrG3rxjPC9PxKAArR9/5262.png" width="320" height="320">